AlanRockefeller/motoinat.py/README.md

 ```

 ## License
-This program is licensed under the MIT License - see the LICENSE.md file for details.
+This program is licensed under the GNU GPL 3.0 License - see the LICENSE.md file for details.

 ## Contact
 For questions or suggestions, please contact Alan Rockefeller via my name at gmail, Instagram, Linkedin or Facebook messenger.